 In February 2016, the FASB issued ASU 2016-02 Leases (Topic 842).
 The standard requires lessees to recognize most leases on the balance sheet and addresses certain aspects of lessor accounting.
 The effective date of the standard will be for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018 and early adoption is permitted.
 Entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements, with an option to use certain relief.
-Newcastle is currently evaluating the new guidance to determine the impact it may have on its Consolidated Financial Statements.
+Newcastle is currently evaluating the new guidance to determine the impact it may have on its Consolidated Financial Statements

-In March 2016, the FASB issued ASU 2016-04 Liabilities - Extinguishments of Liabilities (Subtopic 405-20): Recognition of Breakage for Certain Prepaid Store-Valued Products.
-The standard requires entities that sell prepaid stored-value products redeemable for goods, services or cash at third-party merchants to recognize breakage consistent with how it will be recognized under the new revenue recognition standard.
-The effective date of the standard will be for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017 and early adoption is permitted.
-Entities can apply the guidance using either a modified retrospective approach with a cumulative effect adjustment to retained earnings as of the beginning of the period of adoption or use a full retrospective approach.
+In June 2016, the FASB issued ASU 2016-13 Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
+The standard changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
+For available-forsale debt securities, entities will be required to record allowances rather than reduce the carrying amount under the other-than-temporary impairment model.
+The effective date of the standard will be for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 and early adoption is permitted for annual periods beginning after December 15, 2018.
+Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
 Newcastle is currently evaluating the new guidance to determine the impact it may have on its Consolidated Financial Statements.

-The FASB has recently issued or discussed a number of proposed standards on such topics as financial statement presentation, leases, financial instruments and hedging.
+The FASB has recently issued or discussed a number of proposed standards on such topics as financial statement presentation, financial instruments and hedging.
 Some of the proposed changes are significant and could have a material impact on Newcastle's reporting.
 Newcastle has not yet fully evaluated the potential impact of these proposals, but will make such an evaluation as the standards are finalized.